Rahmanism/Rahmanism/README.md

 ### Hi there 👋

 I'm a developer with some years of experience.
-- ⛩ I'm working on a web project with interacts with door controls.
+- ⛩ I'm working on a web project which interacts with door controls.
 I do both back (.net core Web API) and frontend (ReactJs).
 - 🔭 I've worked on some projects for an educational organization.
 I've developed with ASP.NET Webforms/C# there.
 - ⚛️ I've worked on the frontend of a Daroog project using ReactJS.
 - 💻 I did some work with Delphi making Windows desktop applications in the past.